docpad-archive/documentation/core/meta-data.html.md

 Defaults to a slugified version of the `relativeBase`.
 Appears deprecated in favour of `url`.

 #### `url`
-The url that you would like to use as the primary url for the document.
-When a user accesses a document via a secondary url, the user will be redirected to the primary url automatically.
+The URL that you would like to use as the primary URL for the document.
+When a user accesses a document via a secondary URL, the user will be redirected to the primary URL automatically.

 #### `urls`
-Urls is the secondary urls for a document.
+The secondary URLs for a document.
 It can be a comma seperated values list, or an array of values.

 #### `ignored`
 Defaults to `false`.
 If set to `true`, the document will not be parsed.
 Useful for draft documents.